nextpyp/prismpyp/docs/intersect.md

 This step combines the complementary strengths of real-space and frequency-space representations to yield the most reliable set of high-quality images for downstream analysis.

+!!! tip

-> Run this step on a **remote cluster** for large datasets.
+    Run this step on a **remote cluster** for large datasets.
 Transfer the `.parquet` files from your local Phoenix session to the cluster before starting.

 ## 1. Activate the Environment